mika-fischer/node-bug-win-pipe-hang/README.md

 ### Important details

 - When using the `readable` event, the next write must be scheduled via `setImmediate`.
 If calling `write_req` directly in the event handler, the lockup does not happen.
+  - This is understandable, because the `readable` callback happens after the first read but before the second read that blocks on `GetOverlappedResult`.
+But since the next write was already submitted, the child will soon write its response, which unblocks `GetOverlappedResult`.
 - When using the `data` event, instead of the `readable` event, the lockup does not happen.
+  - I don't know enough about node streams to see why this could be the case...

 ### Using libuv directly